How many of you feel worried or concerned when thinking about the rapid pace of technological development?

 During the plenary session, finalists for the Kevin Xu Innovation Challenge on Lifelong Learning in the Age of AI presented projects ranging from legal skills training to digital literacy for Igbo elders in Nigeria and, from Atlantic Fellow Q Hammouri, a personalized AI-powered tool aimed at improving patient education and health equity.
 The room erupted in applause when Q won the competition.

-The day concluded with a powerful keynote from Ola Rosling, co-author of Factfulness (2018) and co-founder of Gapminder.
+The day concluded with a powerful keynote from Anna Rosling Rönnlund, co-author of Factfulness (2018) and co-founder of Gapminder.
 Her data-driven presentation highlighted positive global changes, including the dramatic reduction of child mortality and the decline in global poverty — a refreshing reminder of the progress often overlooked.

 Key takeaways?
 The event underscored how the partnership between the Atlantic Institute and Rhodes Trust amplifies vital conversations, bringing Atlantic Fellows' voices to a wider audience.
 Misconceptions about technology as a male-dominated field were thoroughly dispelled by the extraordinary women leading discussions.
 And above all, the forum reminded me that innovation thrives in networks — and if we don’t envision a future we can embrace, we risk losing it.

-When asked, “How many of you feel more optimistic about the future of AI?” nearly every hand went up.
+When asked at the close of the day, “How many of you feel more optimistic about the future of AI?” nearly every hand went up.

 Enough said.